-201 A similar method has been used by the IPA and its Procurement Administrator to select wind resources to satisfy the 75% target in past renewable energy resources procurement events under Section 1-75 of the IPA Act.
-202 220 ILCS 5/16-111.5(e).
+216 A similar method has been used by the IPA and its Procurement Administrator to select wind resources to satisfy the 75% target in past renewable energy resources procurement events under Section 1-75 of the IPA Act.
+217 220 ILCS 5/16-111.5(e).

 Bids must be at least one megawatt in size, but may feature a number of DG systems of all qualifying sizes and resource types.
-The bidder will designate REC prices specific to the individual systems comprising the bid; this may be a single, uniform price across all systems, or system-specific prices.
-Just as not all offered blocks of energy from a single bidder may win in the Agency's energy procurement process, not all offered systems may necessarily win in the Agency's DG procurement process.
+Selection of systems within bids could occur in 100 kW blocks, with price terms specific to those individual blocks within that one megawatt.
+Aggregators may contract with system owners at different REC price points and systems may be selected at different price points, but with a single blended average REC price for an aggregator's contract with the utility.218 Just as not all offered blocks of energy from a single bidder may win in the Agency's energy procurement process, not all offered systems may necessarily win in the Agency's DG procurement process.
 Bidders may not designate different REC prices for the RECs generated from a single distributed generation system, and in order to meet the procurement targets and budget, the marginal bidder in the evaluation of bids could receive a contract for a portion of RECs from a single system and will have the option of whether or not to accept that award.

-Within 2 days after a procurement event featuring "sealed, binding commitment bidding" with bids selected "on the basis of price," reports on the procurement event are submitted by the procurement administrator and the Commission's procurement monitor to the Commission for review.203 These reports contain bidding results and a recommendation for the rejection or acceptance of bids.204 The Commission issues a decision on whether to accept or reject the procurement results within 2 days after receiving the reports.205
+Within 2 days after a procurement event featuring "sealed, binding commitment bidding" with bids selected "on the basis of price," reports on the procurement event are submitted by the procurement administrator and the Commission's procurement monitor to the Commission for review.219 These reports contain bidding results and a recommendation for the rejection or acceptance of bids.220 The Commission issues a decision on whether to accept or reject the procurement results within 2 days after receiving the reports.221

-Within 3 days after the Commission's decision, "the Agency shall enter into binding contractual arrangements with the winning suppliers using the standard form contracts."
-206 To the extent not addressed elsewhere in this plan, the payment and delivery schedules under those contracts will be contemplated in the litigation of this plan and developed during the contract form development process after the plan's approval.
+Within 3 days after the Commission's decision, "the Agency shall enter into binding contractual arrangements with the winning suppliers using the standard form contracts."222 To the extent not addressed elsewhere in this plan, the payment and delivery schedules under those contracts will be contemplated in the litigation of this plan and developed during the contract form development process after the plan's approval.

-Because Ameren Illinois and ComEd have separate compliance targets and budgets, winning bids will be assigned to the utilities based on the utilities' pro rata share of the total RECs procured in each category.207 The IPA will strive to develop a standard contract for both Ameren Illinois and ComEd, but should a standard contract not be developed a bidder will have to agree to sign the contract with the utility to which their RECs are assigned.
+Because Ameren Illinois and ComEd have separate compliance targets and budgets, winning bids will be assigned to the utilities based on the utilities' pro rata share of the total RECs procured in each category.223 The IPA will strive to develop a standard contract for both Ameren Illinois and ComEd, but should a standard contract not be developed a bidder will have to agree to sign the contract with the utility to which their RECs are assigned.